bonfire-networks/bonfire-app/docs/DEPLOY.md

 $ cd bonfire
 ```

-3. Specify that you want to run in production:
+3. Specify what flavour you want to run in production:
-`export MIX_ENV=prod`

 The first thing to do is choose what flavour of Bonfire you want to deploy, as each flavour uses different Docker images and set of configs.
-For example if you want to run the `classic` flavour (you may want to use direnv or something similar to persist this):
+For example if you want to run the `classic` flavour:

+- `export MIX_ENV=prod FLAVOUR=classic` (you may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time)
-`just config classic`
+- `just config`

 This will initialise some default config (a .env file which won't be checked into git)